-- Regulation III, paragraph (d) specifies procedures for the loss of a player from a team.
+- 1. Regulation III, paragraph (d) specifies procedures for the loss of a player from a team.
 Under the local rules, a manager must advise the League Representative of the possible or actual loss of a player immediately, but in no case later than at the conclusion of the second consecutive game absence of the player. - 2.
 Substitute players will play alternate innings in the field.
 No player will sit out more than one inning in a row (Rule 3.03 and 4.04).
-Consequence to not meeting requirements 1st written warning, 2nd 1 game suspension to manager. - Two (2) adult base coaches are allowed.
+Consequence to not meeting requirements 1st written warning, 2nd 1 game suspension to manager. - 3.
+Two (2) adult base coaches are allowed.
 A team may have a total of three (3) adults in the dugout area and coaches boxes (Rule 4.05 Paragraph (1).
 (FIELD #1 Dugouts requires 1 Coach at bottom of Stairs when players are in the dugout) - 4.
 No new inning shall start after one hour and fifty minutes (1:50) from the start of the game.
 After two hours & 5 minutes (2:05) of play, the game will be suspended. - 5.
 When a team has scored five (5) runs in its half of the inning, three (3) offensive players shall be deemed to have been legally put out.
-That team shall then take the field and the opposing team becomes the offensive team (Rule 5.07). - The infield fly rule will not be called.
+That team shall then take the field and the opposing team becomes the offensive team (Rule 5.07). - 6.
+The infield fly rule will not be called.
 Infield fly balls must be caught to be an out (Rule 6.05 (d)). - 7.
 The first four games will be non-competitive, and wins and losses will not be recorded in the standings.
 This time will allow coaches to develop pitchers without fear of the score.
-It will also allow the pitch count, scorebook and score board volunteers to get used to their roles.
+It will also allow the pitch count, scorebook, and score board volunteers to get used to their roles.
 Rules below will apply.
 After the 4th game, wins and losses will be recorded. - a.
-During these first four games, no player shall pitch more than one inning per game. - b.
-In these first four games, base runners may advance on a wild pitch, passed ball or by stealing, up to third base.
-From third base, runners must be advanced by a batter who puts the ball in play by hitting it.
-There shall be no stealing of home. - 8.
-After the first four games, base runners may advance on a wild pitch, passed ball or by stealing, including home plate.
-From third base, runners may be advanced by a batter who puts the ball in play, wild pitch, passed ball or overthrow (Rule 7.13). - 9.
-No illegal pitches will be called (Rule 8.05). - 10.
+During these first four games, no player shall pitch more than three outs (3) per game.
+Pitcher may not pitch in more than two (2) consecutive innings. - 8.
+No illegal pitches will be called (Rule 8.05). - 9.
 A player that receives a base on balls can only advance one (1) base.
 Immediately after receiving the base on balls the runner may advance when: an errant throw is made to any position by any player, or if a "pick off" throw is attempted, or after the first pitch to the new batter is made.